CompuCell3D/cc3d_build_scripts/windows/4.0.0/instructions.rst

 https://www.threadingbuildingblocks.org/sites/default/files/software_releases/windows/tbb43_20150611oss_win.zip

-Assuming we are building 64-bit application we copy **IMPORTANT** for 32-bit conda tbb seems to be included so below instrutions apply to 64-bit only conda
+Assuming we are building 64-bit application we copy **IMPORTANT** for 32-bit conda tbb seems to be included so below instructions apply to 64-bit only conda

 ``include/tbb`` directory of the tbb binaries into ``c:/Miniconda3/envs/cc3d_2020/Library/include/vtk-8.1`` .

-In your case the exact location of conda environment you are creating mught be different .
+In your case the exact location of conda environment you are creating might be different .
 The important part is to go from the root of the environment - in my case ``c:/Miniconda3/envs/cc3d_2020`` to ``Library/include/vtk-8.1``.

 Next we copy  tbb libraries